Xakkusu/bioshock-quiz/README.md

 2. The questions after some time jumped from 1 to 2 to 4 to 8 to 15.
     - put in various alerts for the questionsAsked variable to see its current value in the console while debugging
-    - found out while incrementing it there was a bug, as well as giving the above mentioned event listener an exteral function through which I could better test where the problem was
+    - found out while incrementing it there was a bug, as well as giving the above mentioned event listener an external function through which I could better test where the problem was
     - this new function I gave the questionAsked variable as parameters and later as an argument and after I debugged this function I deleted all relevant alerts

-3. After deploying the finished quiz, while playing the game the timer, score and questions left would react to the spacebar and enter key, so the would: timer - restart, questions left - substract random numbers between 1-5 and go into the negative & score - add random numbers between 1-5
+3. After deploying the finished quiz, while playing the game the timer, score and questions left would react to the spacebar and enter key, so the would: timer - restart, questions left - subtract random numbers between 1-5 and go into the negative & score - add random numbers between 1-5
-    - added eventlisteners for both keys in runGame()-funtction to prevent their default behaviour (as I could not find out what else they were doing I thought preventDefault() would be the safest option)
+    - added event listeners for both keys in runGame()-function to prevent their default behaviour (as I could not find out what else they were doing I thought preventDefault() would be the safest option)
     - for spacebar I had to add various event listener events as it still would happen on different browsers/devices, so I took all names for spacebar I was able to find, so this problem could still occur if a browser uses another definition

 ### Known Bugs
+- When pausing the game while already having answered a question the timer will still continue running down when returning to the game even though the answer has been selected.
+This does not change anything on any other variable, however I was not able to fix this yet with my current knowledge.
+At the same time this case should generally not occur as all the test users I had either paused before giving an answer or when pausing after an answer they returned to the start the game question.
+However, I would like to be able to fix this once I acquire the know-how.

 ## TECHNOLOGIES USED
 ### Languages
 - HTML